Somesh-Kumar-Yadav/Project-InternTheory-Clone/README.md

 - Exactly same as original Website
 - Fullscreen mode
 - Fully Responsive
-- All data are stored in local data storege.
+- All data are stored in local data storage.

 ## Tech Stack